What is a Vault?

 A vault is typically stored as a real file on a local disk (similar to, e.g., an SQLite database file), but applications can technically store it using any data location by using Callback Mode.

 Internally, a vault's storage space is divided up into chunks of equal size called pages.
 A vault's page size is specified at creation-time, and cannot be changed later.
-Applications do not have direct access to vault pages, but awareness of their existence is helpful for understanding certain component APIs.
+Applications do not have direct access to vault pages, but awareness of their existence is helpful for understanding certain class APIs.